vikasgorur/metalcrypt/docs/DES.md

     `initialPermutation(in: u64) u64`

-2. Break the input into two halves of 32 bits each, call them `left` and `right`.

-3. Apply the "Feistel (F) function" on left and right in 16 rounds.

-4. The Feistel function consists of:

-    `feistel(in: u64, key: u64) u64`

-    a.

-    b. foo
+2. Key reduction.
+This is just another permutation that drops every 8th bit (8, 16, ..., 64, "parity bits") thus transforming the 64-bit key into a 56-bit one.
+This is described by `DROP_PARITY_BITS_SPEC`.

+3. Split the 64-bit permuted input into two halves, the left and the right: `L: u32`, `R: u32`.

+4. We now do 16 rounds of the encryption.

 ### Initial and final permutations